The Shard opening times and FAQs about visiting

 I’m running late.
 What do I do?

-It’s alright.
+Don't worry.
 Entry is guaranteed for up to 30 minutes after the time booked.

-Is there anything to eat or drink?
+Is there anything to eat or drink in The Shard?

 Plenty.
 There are two bars, serving cocktails, champagne, beers and hot drinks.
 They’re the highest in London.
 You can also buy a whole range of snacks.